19 Places to Visit in July That Are Actually Worth It (USA)

 .

-There are many waterfalls in this area, but if you only have time for one, hiking to Falls Creek Falls is a MUST.
+• Don’t Miss: There are many waterfalls in this area, but if you only have time for one, hiking to Falls Creek Falls is a MUST.
 This 335-foot waterfall drops in three tiers through a narrow gorge and completely blew me away.

-The hike takes you across two bridges (one looks sketchy but is totally stable, the other is a cable suspension bridge over a rocky gorge) and uphill through the old growth forest before reaching the falls, and in July you can actually enjoy getting misted by the water on warm days.
+• Pro-Tip: The hike to Falls Creek Falls takes you across two bridges (one looks sketchy but is totally stable, the other is a cable suspension bridge over a rocky gorge) and uphill through the old growth forest before reaching the falls.

 14. New York City, New York